Kyla Crawford

 • Led Engaging Classroom and Discussion that communicated core concepts while fostering a love of learning and interest in the subjects.

-Additional Teaching Experience: Sculpture/Fiber/Visual Arts Instructor at Numerous Summer Camps and Festivals (Houston Fiber Fest, Kid N’ Ewe, Yellow Rose Fiber Fiesta, Sugar Land, Arts Center, Fiber Festival, Fulshear Arts, Roeper Lower School, and JoAnn’s Arts and Crafts)
+Additional Teaching Experience: Sculpture/Fiber/Visual Arts Instructor at Numerous Summer Camps, Festivals (DFW Fiber Fest, Houston Fiber Fest, Kid N’ Ewe, Yellow Rose Fiber Fiesta, Sugar Land, Arts Center, Fort Bend Art Center, Dallas Handweavers and Spinners Guild, HGA’s Convergence, Medow’s Museum family Day, Houston Contemporary Handweavers Guild, Handweavers Guild of America, Fulshear Arts, Roeper Lower School, and JoAnn’s Arts and Crafts)

 JUROR/ REVIEWER